Hispaniola: Pre-Columbian

-The Archaic Age people arrived from the mainland about 6,000 or 7,000 years ago.
-The primary indigenous group on the island of Hispaniola was the Taíno people.
-The Arawak tribe originated in the Orinoco Delta, spreading from what is now Venezuela.
-They arrived on Hispaniola around 1200 CE.
-Each society on the island was a small independent kingdom with a lead known as a cacique.
-In 1492, which is considered the peak of the Taíno, there were five different kingdoms on the island, the Xaragua, Higuey (Caizcimu), Magua (Huhabo), Ciguayos (Cayabo or Maguana), and Marien (Bainoa).
+The Archaic Age people arrived from mainland Central America or northern South America about 6,000 years ago, and are thought to have practiced a largely hunter-gatherer lifestyle.
+During the 1st millennium BC, the Arawakan-speaking ancestors of the Taino people began to migrate into the Caribbean.
+Unlike the Archaic peoples, they practiced the intensive production of pottery and agriculture.
+The earliest evidence of the ancestors of the Taino people on Hispaniola is the Ostionoid culture, which dates to around 600 AD.
+The Taino represented the dominant group on the island during the period of European contact.
+Each society on the island was a small independent kingdom with a leader known as a cacique.
+In 1492, which is considered the peak of the Taíno, five different kingdoms ruled over the island, the Xaragua, Higuey (Caizcimu), Magua (Huhabo), Ciguayos (Cayabo or Maguana), and Marien (Bainoa).
 Many distinct Taíno languages also existed in this time period.
 There is still heated debate over the population of Taíno people on the island of Hispaniola in 1492, but estimates range from no more than a few tens of thousands, according to a 2020 genetic analysis, to upwards of 750,000.

 A Taíno home consisted of a circular building with woven straw and palm leaves as covering.
 Most individuals slept in fashioned hammocks, but grass beds were also used.
 The cacique lived in a different structure with larger rectangular walls and a porch.
 The Taíno village also had a flat court used for ball games and festivals.
 Religiously, the Taíno people were polytheists, and their gods were called Zemí.
 Religious worship and dancing were common, and medicine men or priests also consulted the Zemí for advice in public ceremonies.

-For food, the Taíno relied on meat and fish as a primary source for protein; some small mammals on the island were hunted including rats, but ducks, turtles, snakes and bats were a common food source.
+For food, the Taíno relied on meat and fish as a primary source for protein.
+On the island they hunted small mammals, but also snakes, worms, and birds.
+In lakes and in the sea they were able to catch ducks and turtles.

 The Taíno also relied on agriculture as a primary food source.
 The indigenous people of Hispaniola raised crops in a conuco, which is a large mound packed with leaves and fixed crops to prevent erosion.
 Some common agricultural goods were cassava, maize, squash, beans, peppers, peanuts, cotton, and tobacco, which was used as an aspect of social life and religious ceremonies.

 The Taíno people traveled often and used hollowed canoes with paddles when on the water for fishing or for migration purposes, and upwards of 100 people could fit into a single canoe.
 The Taíno came frequently in contact with the Caribs, another indigenous tribe.
 The Taíno people had to defend themselves using bows and arrows with poisoned tips and some war clubs.
 When Columbus landed on Hispaniola, many Taíno leaders wanted protection from the Caribs.